Hybrid Pay-As-You-Throw (HPAYT) Waste Collection System

 Q: May I exchange my current cart for another size, or add an additional cart to my account?

 A: Yes.
-Subscribers may make changes to their recycling and/or trash cart(s) at any time.
-In most cases, the account will be assessed a Cart Service Fee.
+Subscribers may make changes to their recycling and/or trash cart(s) once a year.
 Any changes to trash cart sizing, or additional carts ordered, will be reflected in the quarterly bill immediately following the change to the account.
 Subscribers may add an additional recycling cart to their refuse account without increasing their annual refuse costs.

 Section V: Condo Associations, Multi-Unit Properties, Landlords, and Property Managers